humphd/desktop/README.md

 We can use the [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/) to debug our app, as [discussed in the docs](https://github.com/desktop/desktop/blob/development/docs/contributing/setup.md#debugging).
 After running our app, in the DevTools we can switch to the `Sources` tab and then use `Ctrl+p`/`Cmd+p` to find the [`app/src/ui/changes/commit-message.tsx`](app/src/ui/changes/commit-message.tsx) file and our `shallowEquals()` check on line 140.

+Having found our file and line of code, we can set a [breakpoint](https://developers.google.com/web/tools/chrome-devtools/javascript/breakpoints):

 ![Setting a breakpoint](screenshots/setting-breakpoint.png)

-Attempting to run the app now, with this breakpoint added, is impossible.
-The breakpoint is constantly being hit, and typing is impossible.
-We need a [conditional breakpoint](https://developers.google.com/web/tools/chrome-devtools/javascript/breakpoints#conditional-loc), which only gets hit in very specific circumstances.
+Attempting to run the app now, with this breakpoint added, is difficult.
+The breakpoint is constantly being hit, and typing is now impossible.
+We're going to need to switch to a [conditional breakpoint](https://developers.google.com/web/tools/chrome-devtools/javascript/breakpoints#conditional-loc), which only gets hit in very specific circumstances.

 To reduce the number of times our breakpoint gets hit, we can add an expression that evaluates to a boolean: if `true` the breakpoint will be hit; if `false` it will be ignored.
 We already have a good candidate for a boolean expression: